 *Designated an invasive species in the following states, no sale: AK

 Burdock’s most well-known use is as a root crop in Japanese cooking, referred to as ‘Gobo.’
 Typically julienned and then sautéed or simmered, Gobo is high in both minerals and fiber.
 It is best to prepare the root with minimal washing and without stripping it of its tough outer layer, which holds the highest concentration of nutrients.
 Its flavor is earthy and slightly sweet.
 While not native to Japan, Burdock is thought to have originated in China and is used often in Chinese herbal medicine.
-Such traditional uses include promotion of healthy skin, diuretic qualities, and detoxification of the blood.
+Such traditional uses include promotion of healthy skin, diuretic qualities, and supporting detoxification of the blood.

 Considered a weed throughout much of North America, Western folks most often associate Arctium Iappa with the pesky burs it produces once gone to seed.
 These plants would be in the second year of their biennial growth style, and would be too mature for good harvest; burdock in its first year of growth produces the most desired vegetables.
 One would harvest these deep taproots in the spring or autumn times.
 Gobo is a great source of inulin, which can act as a prebiotic to feed beneficial gut bacteria, and aid in digestion.
 Modern applications of this manifest in the form of a tincture of decoction.